mkrupczak3/Coneslayer/README.md

 ## Acknowledgements

-Ethan Lietner performed much of the prototyping and demonstrated a proof of concept based on yolov4-tiny.
+Ethan Leitner performed much of the prototyping and demonstrated a proof of concept based on yolov4-tiny.
 His experience was vital in switching to a yolov7-tiny based model.

 Yonnas Alemu and Sahan Reddy [developed a tool](https://gitlab.com/KSU_EVT/autonomous-software/get-orange-cones) to obtain a subset of the FSOCO dataset.
 Brandon Solon labeled over 1000 images, with up to a dozen cones per image, by hand.
 These and other contributors' data were instrumental in building the core of coneslayer.